wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 pod install
 ```

-The above command will download all required dependencies including, flutter, permissions handler and client SDK.
+The above command will download all required dependencies including, flutter, permissions handler, and client SDK.

-Open `Runner.xcworkspace` in Xcode and run the app to verify that above setup was performed correctly.
+Open `Runner.xcworkspace` in Xcode and run the app to verify that the above setup was performed correctly.

 ## Two-way Flutter/iOS Communication